-Inyati Lodge is an excellent option for checking out all the wildlife of the Sabi Sand area – and we love the riverside location!
+Inyati Lodge is an excellent option for Big 5 game viewing in the Sabi Sands with a fantastic riverside location!

 ACCESS & LOCATION:

-Inyati is accessed through the Sabi Sand Reserve’s Newington Gate.
-There are three fly-in options, using Skukuza Kruger National Park Airport, Kruger Mpumalanga International Airport, or Ulusaba runway, which is just 10 minutes’ drive from the Lodge.
+Inyati is accessed through the Sabi Sand Game Reserve’s Newington Gate.
+There are three fly-in options.
+These use Skukuza Kruger National Park Airport, Kruger Mpumalanga International Airport, or Ulusaba runway, which is just 10 minutes’ drive from the lodge.

-Close to the Sand River, Inyati is constructed from timber, stone, thatch, and glass, and surrounded by well-kept gardens.
+Positioned close to the Sand River, the communal lodge at Inyati is also made out of timber, stone, thatch, and glass, and surrounded by gardens.
 The Reception area includes the shop, which stocks curio and craft items in addition to a few necessities such as batteries and sunscreen.
 There are inside and outside spaces for lounging, all with comfortable seating.
-The outdoor lounge boasts superb views, while the indoor lounge benefits from being close to the Lodge’s bar!
-The dining spaces are comfy too and visitors who enjoy eating al fresco will love the traditional boma, where dinner is served every evening, weather permitting.
-The property has a walk-in wine cellar, as well as an air-conditioned gym and a spacious swimming pool.
+The outdoor lounge boasts superb views, while the indoor lounge benefits from being close to the lodge’s bar!
+The newly expanded dining spaces are comfy too and visitors who enjoy eating al fresco will love the rebuilt traditional boma, where dinner is served every evening, weather permitting.
+Inyati’s extended main terrace is another excellent venue for lounging and dining.
+And the property has a walk-in wine cellar, as well as an air-conditioned gym and a spacious swimming pool.

 Inyati offers a good range of activities, focused on getting to know the wildlife of the Sabi Sand Reserve.

 - Game drives take place in the early morning and late afternoon.
 The afternoon drives extend into the evening, so you have a chance to see the nocturnal wildlife of the reserve!